shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 10: Sliding Window & Two Pointer/Step 10.1: Medium Problems/Longest Repeating Character Replacement.md

 - if number of these conversions needed are greater than k, then we move the left pointer forward
 - why two pointer works - if x conversions are needed for a window l to r, no way lesser than x conversions would be needed for a window l to r + 1
 - so, we should be fine with incrementing l for r, since r + 1 would be able to "reuse" this
+- time complexity - 26 * 2 * N? (assuming each l movement has time complexity of 26, both l and r contribute n each)

 ```java
 class Solution {